CFBCWorks/Independence40SKN/_items/SKN_IN4.md

 ## About this Item

+From the author-

-A history of Social Security in St. Kitts and Nevis: yesterday, today, tomorrow.
-This booklet was intended to be a relatively short paper overview presenting on the social security landscape over the past fifty years.
-It has turned out to be much longer than I had initially intended.
-Nevertheless, I hope that most of you will find some food for thought in the discourse above and most importantly, I hope and pray that some of what I have said will lead to the initiation of a debate on the role of what the social security safety net today, tomorrow and the day after.
+This booklet was intended to be a relatively short paper overview of the social security landscape over the past fifty years.
+It has turned out to be much longer than initially intended.
+Nevertheless, I hope that most of you will find some food for thought in the discourse, and most importantly, I hope and pray that some of what I have said will lead to the initiation of a debate on the role of the social security safety net today, tomorrow and the day after.